 A few things to note:

-- In a fresh Origin installation, each one of Origin's 100+ built-in graph types uses a specific "system" template when creating a particular graph type.
-When you click on a Plot menu graph or graphing toolbar button (e.g. Area ), one of these templates is used to plot the selected data.
+- In a fresh Origin installation, each one of Origin's 240 built-in graph types uses a specific "system" template when creating a particular graph type.
+When you click on a Plot menu graph or graphing toolbar button (e.g. Area ), one of these system templates is used to plot the selected data.

-- When you customize and save a system template, it is saved by default to your User Files Folder (UFF).
-If you save the customized template to the same system template name, the customized template replaces the system template as the template associated with the Plot menu command or toolbar button used to create that plot type.
+- Instead, when you customize and save a system template, it is saved by default to your User Files Folder (UFF).
+If you save the customized template to the same system template name, the customized template replaces the system template as the template associated with the Plot menu command or corresponding toolbar button used to create that plot type.
 Additionally, the customized template is added to the user's Template Library.

 Themes and Copy/Paste Format

 graph Themes, worksheet Themes, dialog Themes and function plot Themes.

 An Origin Theme is a file containing a set of object properties.
 There are four kinds of Theme files in Origin:

 Graph Themes are a collection of properties of different elements in a graph window.
 A graph Theme can be very simple (e.g. graph axis major and minor tick direction settings) or it could be something more complex (e.g. a combination of page dimensions, layer background, axis scales, and color palettes).
 Whether simple or complex, the purpose of graph Themes is to allow you to quickly change one or more object properties in an existing graph, or to apply a consistent set of properties to a selection of graph windows, without having to recreate a suite of settings, or to apply those settings one-by-one to individual graph windows.